 You can choose to use Dropbox or Google drive, but those options are not encrypted.
 It’s recommended that you choose a very strong password that is not used anywhere else if you choose to store it here.

-Why Everyone Needs to Create an Emergency Binder
+Why Everyone Needs to Create a Documents Binder

-Talking with a spouse about our wishes after we pass is such a hard subject to broach.
+Talking with a spouse about our wishes during a medical emergency or after we pass is such a hard subject to broach.
 Personally, it’s an even harder discussion to have with our parents.

 While it might seem morbid or awkward, the best thing you can do is discuss your wishes with them.
 If it’s still too difficult, get your binder set up and let them know it exists.
 It will help ease the conversation, and give everyone peace of mind.